ministryofjustice/modernisation-platform-terraform-bastion-linux/README.md

 ## Looking for issues?
 If you're looking to raise an issue with this module, please create a new issue in the [Modernisation Platform repository](https://github.com/ministryofjustice/modernisation-platform/issues).

+## Linting exclusions

+- `checkov_exclude: CKV_AWS_144` (Ensure S3 bucket has cross-region replication enabled): Enabling cross-region replication for the bastion module might be an overkill.
+Looking at the use cases provided by Amazon https://aws.amazon.com/s3/features/replication/ none of them seems relevant to our bastion logs.
+Besides, the checkov_exclude: CKV_AWS_144 needs to be in place anyway because checkov will require replication for the replication bucket as it cannot separate it from the regular non-replication bucket.
+If in the future we do decide to enable cross-region replication we should use the following terraform module, which supports cross-region replication as an optional configuration: https://github.com/ministryofjustice/modernisation-platform-terraform-s3-bucket